 - Optional: In addition to MESA’s required $150 pre-arrival course & SAGE nomination fee, Global Partners (GP) may charge additional service fees for U.S. program preparation, J-1 visa application assistance and/or other pre-arrival services.
 Please ask MESA’s GP for documentation of any required or optional service fees, plus refund policy, before applying.
 MESA current regional GPs are listed here.

-Do not apply unless you have the personal resources or funding required to cover the above costs!
+Do not request an interview or apply unless you have the personal resources or funding required to cover ALL above costs!

-The Steward CAAPX fee covers only part of the cost for the above services and benefits.
-Most US Hosts also send MESA a $225 monthly fee to support this program.
-Additionally, MESA raises funds via individual donors and foundations to support farmer-to-farmer exchanges.
+Steward fees only provide a portion of the above SAGE services and benefits.
+Most U.S. Host partners also provide a $225 monthly Host fee to MESA to support the program.
+MESA also raises funds via individual donors and foundations to support farmer-to-farmer exchanges.

 - Stipend, wages, lodging and/or food may be provided by the U.S. Host, but vary by placement.
 If a Host invites your participation, carefully review the Host Training Plan for compensation offered before accepting the placement.

-- MESA may charge an additional fee to revise forms DS-7002 and DS-2019 if you request relocation or want to extend your original training period with a new Host assignment (US training in agriculture may not exceed the 12-month maximum).
+- MESA may charge an additional fee to revise forms DS-7002 and DS-2019 if you request relocation or want to extend your original training period with a new Host assignment (U.S. training may not exceed the 12-month maximum).